dev-cafe/cmake-cookbook/chapter-08/recipe-01/README.md

-# Defining a macro with named arguments
+# Using the superbuild pattern

 Abstract to be written ...